AljoschaMeyer/valuable-value/README.md

 An entry is encoded as the encoding of the key, followed by any amount of whitespace, followed by a `:` followed by any amount of whitespace, followed by the encoding of the value.

 When decoding multiple entries with identical keys, the later entry replaces the previous entry in the map.

+#### Sets

+A set (reminder: a map which maps all keys to `nil`) can also be encoded as a comma-separated list of the encodings of the keys, enclosed between `@{` and `}`.
+An optional trailing comma before the closing brace is allowed.
+Any amount of whitespace can be placed between braces, contained values, and commas.
+The list may contain at most `(2^63) - 1` entries.

+When decoding, duplicate values are allowed and are simply discarded (the logical model does *not* allow multisets).

 ### Compact Encoding